johnhungerford/sbt-vite/README.md

 Note that sbt-vite currently supports vite versions only up to `4.5.2`.
 Vite 5 fails to resolve Scala.js outputs properly.

+While `viteOtherSources` is not strictly speaking necessary in manual mode, you should still set it so that sbt-vite will watch those directories for code changes.
+Otherwise, sbt will not incrementally update builds unless Scala.js sources change.

 To enable manual dependency management, using the following setting in `build.sbt`: